 Staff engagement is a unique component of Manan Trust.
 All funded projects require an FSSA staff champion.
 Working alongside the Manan team, they are actively engaged in the grant making process – assisting with initial due diligence on partner organisations, monitoring and evaluation, relationship building and annual project visits.
 Staff engagement brings a deeper perspective to our partnerships, helps ensure accountability and encourages active global citizenship.

-Manan Trust Ltd is a charitable organisation registered under Section 88 of the Inland Revenue Ordinance in Hong Kong.
+Manan Trust is a charitable organisation registered as Manan Limited under Section 88 of the Inland Revenue Ordinance in Hong Kong.

 Amanda joined Manan in 2017 and is responsible for leading the Trust’s portfolio of partnerships, as well as working closely with the Board to set and meet strategic objectives.
 Amanda manages a variety of key relationships with NGO’s, funders, sector experts and policy makers.

 Prior to Manan, Amanda worked in Corporate Communications and Philanthropy at Bloomberg, and most recently ran regional Communications and Corporate Social Responsibility at Linklaters.
 Amanda holds a BA (Hons) in Chinese and Management Studies from Durham University.

 Eva joined the team in 2017 and is focused on further refining impact assessment frameworks, portfolio management and administration.

 Eva graduated from the University of Hong Kong with a double degree in business and law, studying international law and human right issues.
 She has worked for the United Nations High Commissioner for Refugees (UNHCR) handling asylum claims, as well as the Hong Kong Policy Research Foundation, focusing on the promotion of local social enterprises.
 Most recently, she was the Grant Administrator for Porticus Asia Ltd, an international family foundation, responsible for grant administration, strategy development and results assessment, with a special focus on education in Asia.